Please ensure Javascript is enabled for purposes of website accessibility Residential care | Berry Street Skip to main content

 Therapeutic Residential Care (TRC) uses a trauma-informed, relationship-based model of care to help young people heal from trauma.

-Often young people in TRC have complex needs and have experienced significant trauma.
-TRC creates a space where they can start to feel safe and continue their growth and development with nurturing and trusted adults.
+Often young people in residential care have complex needs and have experienced significant trauma.
+Therapeutic Residential Care houses create a space where young people can start to feel safe and continue their growth and development with nurturing and trusted adults.

 Each young person has an individual therapeutic treatment plan and is supported by a multidisciplinary team.
 Care staff support young people to: